 a short history of

-Psychic Book Club
+the Psychic Book Club

-Psychic Book Club was first incorporated on January 15th 1938 and began selling books in March of that year.
+The Psychic Book Club was first incorporated on January 15th 1938 and began selling books in March of that year.

 Readers were invited to subscribe to Psychic Book Club for up to twelve months, in return they would receive a new book in the post each month - either a reprinted classic or a brand new title.

-As the popularity of these monthly editions continued to grow, their diversity and authorship expanded to include works by Harry Edwards, William T. Stead, Eileen J Garrett, Anthony Borgia, Winifred Graham and White Eagle’s Medium, Grace Cooke.
+As the popularity of these monthly editions continued to grow, their diversity and authorship expanded to include works by Harry Edwards, William T. Stead, Eileen J Garrett, Anthony Borgia, Winifred Graham and White Eagle’s medium, Grace Cooke.

-After war broke out across Europe restrictions and rationing influenced all aspects of life - and the publishing industry was equally affected.
-The fires of the London Blitz hit the publishing industry hard, yet Psychic Book Club was not defeated and it continued to supply its readers with books,
+After war broke out across Europe, restrictions and rationing influenced all aspects of life - and the publishing industry was equally affected.
+The fires of the London Blitz hit the publishing industry hard, yet Psychic Book Club was not defeated and it continued to supply its readers with books.

-Although paper rationing finally came to an end in 1949 some restrictions remained, but by 1950 paper was in great supply once more.
-Psychic Book Club returned to the production of larger print runs and larger books.
+By 1950 paper was in greater supply once more and Psychic Book Club could return to the production of larger print runs with better quality hardback books.

 The next seven years included authors such as Arthur Ford, Horace Leaf, Alfred Russel Wallace, Sir William Barrett and even Maurice Barbanell himself rejoined the authorship.
 Indeed, 1950 to 1957 were prolific years for Psychic Book Club and many of those editions can still be found for sale today.